Learn

 What Is a Local Scholarship?

-These scholarship have a limited access by location, which aids in eligibility and less competition.
+These scholarships have limited access by location, which aids in eligibility and less competition.
 Filtering your search by state, city, or county can help increase your student’s odds of winning.

 1. State